mahdighadami/learning_java/java_cup_first_exercises/README.md

 	[Fibonacci.java](Fibonacci.java)

-2. Write a method to check if a number is a palindrome or not:
+2. Write a method to check if a number is palindrome or not:

 	[Palindrome.java](Palindrome.java)

-3. Write a method to check if a number is a power of two:
+3. Write a method to check if a number is power of two or not:

 	[Is_power2.java](Is_power2.java)